fbladilo/testing/README.md

 ### List of other environment variables:

+- `OCP3_VERSION` - version of cluster to be provisioned.
+Should be specified as 'v3\.[0-9]+'.
+If not set, will be used 'v3.11'.

 - `SUB_USER` - redhat subscription username for account, which have access to the openshift bits.
 Allows to setup an `enterprise` and `origin` OA deployment.

-- `SUB_PASS` - password for the redhat subscriprion account.
+- `SUB_PASS` - password for the redhat subscription account.

 - `AWS_REGION` - region, in which all resources will be created.

 - `AWS_ACCESS_KEY_ID` - AWS access key id, which is used to access your AWS environment.

-- `AWS_SECRET_ACCESS_KEY` - secret, used for authentication.
+- `AWS_SECRET_ACCESS_KEY` - AWS secret access key, used for authentication.

-- `WORKSPACE` - Should specify a placement of workspace, which contains the `keys` directory, with all the ssh private and public keys used during the run are located.
-The name of the key is specified by the `EC2_KEY` variable.
-If was not specified, will be used the default value - `../`.
+- `WORKSPACE` - location of workspace directory.
+If not set, the default value is the directory where the playbook is run.

-- `EC2_KEY` - name of the ssh private key, which will be passed to the instance, and allow you to access the deployed instance via ssh.
+- `EC2_KEY` - name of the SSH private key, which will be passed to the instance, and allow you to access the deployed instance via ssh.
 Set to `ci` by default.
 The key should be accessible at `${WORKSPACE}/keys/${EC2_KEY}.pem`.

 - `CLUSTER_NAME` - prefix for a newly created AWS EC2 instance.
 When not specified, your ansible username will be used.
 All EC2 instances are named by the following convention: `$CLUSTER_NAME-<instance role>-3.(7-11)`.

 - `KUBECONFIG` - *optional*, if this environment variable is set, then the `oc` binary will use the configuration file from there to perform any operations on cluster.
-By default the `~/.kube/config` location is used. https://docs.openshift.com/container-platform/3.11/cli_reference/manage_cli_profiles.html
+By default the `~/.kube/config` is used. https://docs.openshift.com/container-platform/3.11/cli_reference/manage_cli_profiles.html

 - - - -